rwu2359/FMPddr/README.md

 Copy and paste the code from this scpt file

-Ensure you have a file open in FileMaker, and run to test
+Ensure you have a file open in FileMaker, and run to test.
+You might need to grant Automator permission to run actions in the Security & Privacy pane.

 Once the action is saved, you can add a keyboard shortcut from system preferences to fire the action directly.
 For a demo and instructions see this video from [Todd Geist](https://vimeo.com/168720475)